fokkedekker/angularBaseFramework/readme.md

  <script src="https://ajax.googleapis.com/ajax/libs/angularjs/1.5.6/angular.min.js"></script>
 ```

 Now you should be good to go.
-If not suck to be you!
+If not sucks to be you!